sparrowwallet/frigate/README.md

 |   Taproot Activation  |   201802  |   709632  | 153651412    |   17m 25s    | 147043           |

 Higher performance on the longer periods is possible by increasing the number of CPUs.
-The following set of benchmarks was generated on a 32 Intel CPU VPS server using the same tweak database:
+The following set of benchmarks was generated on an Intel server with 32 cores using the same tweak database:

 |                    |   Blocks  |   Start   | Transactions | Time      | Transactions/sec |
 |--------------------|-----------|-----------|--------------|-----------|------------------|